mrenrich84/CV/README.md

 #### Curious and fast learner
 I am a curious person very happy to vary and explore in normal life and this reflects in my programming experience.
 Years before this course, for fun, I had given myself some tasks and learned how to accomplish them in Linux, Perl, Python or VBA, i.e..
-While owning the restaurant, I had a grasp of R and a good dive in Google Docs platform.
+While owning a restaurant, I had a grasp of R and a good dive in Google Docs platform to create a business manager system and work out the data that I collected with it.

 This pleasure in changings developed an ability in me to quickly learn new tools and the way they work.